apache/flink-cdc/docs/content/docs/connectors/flink-sources/mysql-cdc.md

 - `specific-offset`: Skip snapshot phase and start reading binlog events from a specific offset.
 The offset could be specified with binlog filename and position, or a GTID set if GTID is enabled on server.
 - `timestamp`: Skip snapshot phase and start reading binlog events from a specific timestamp.
+- `snapshot`: Only the snapshot phase is performed and exits after the snapshot phase reading is completed.

 For example in DataStream API:
 ```java